-According to the FDA, there are more than 56,000 supplement products currently on the market.
-With so many supplements available, purchasing supplements through your healthcare provider can often help you differentiate a great product from a questionable product.
+According to the FDA, more than 100,000 supplement products are currently on the market.
+With so many supplements available, purchasing them through your healthcare provider can often help you distinguish a high-quality product from a questionable one.

 Many people wonder:

-• Can I trust the marketing and the claims made about the product?
+- Can I trust the marketing and the product's claims?

-• What and how much should I take to support my health?
+- What should I take, and how much, to support my health?

-At CHK Nutrition™,we have found that people who work with a healthcare professional when using nutritional supplements typically receive better quality products, spend less money on trial and error, obtain better health support outcomes, and have better management of potential side effects.
+At CHK Nutrition™, we have found that people who work with a healthcare professional when using nutritional supplements typically receive higher-quality products, spend less time on trial and error, achieve better health outcomes, and better manage potential side effects.

 Healthcare professionals hold high standards for the products they offer and understand the science associated with vitamins and supplements.
-In addition, they often work to ensure the best nutritional support is provided by identifying if a dosing adjustment may be needed.
+In addition, they often work to ensure the best nutritional support is provided by identifying whether a dosing adjustment is needed.

 Get the right answers about product quality, dosing, and lifestyle support

-A healthcare professional can help you navigate the supplement jungle by answering questions, evaluating the evidence, and identifying what dose would allow you to receive the most benefits.
+A healthcare professional can help you navigate the supplement jungle by answering questions, evaluating the evidence, and identifying the dose that will give you the most benefits.
 With the conflicting information on the internet, there is no substitute for a personal expert working directly with you to support your health.
 This is especially true of amino acids and brain health.

 Gain the Unique Expertise of Healthcare Providers who Understand the Benefits, Limitations, and Considerations of Natural Supplements

-• Are better equipped to evaluate conflicting research findings when compared to the general public.
+- Are better equipped to evaluate conflicting research findings than the general public.

 Avoid Many Common Natural Supplement Myths